 It's a very long pillow and takes up considerable space in a bed.

-Efficient temperature regulation and consistent contoured support provided by the memory foam.
+Efficient temperature regulation and consistent contoured support are provided by the memory foam.
+Includes a washable cover and a pillowcase.

 Quite large and heavy.